I. General Financial & Stewardship Principles

 Zion’s Endowment Fund was established in 1991.
 This fund is made up of financial gifts given by many different people over the years.
 It continues to grow and help people and ministries share the love of Jesus.
 Since any gift received is never spent (only the accumulated interest) donated dollars have been able to be shared over and over with a variety of Christian ministries and people.

-Easy ways you can include the Zion Endowment Fund in your financial plans: Your Will, “Payable on Death” (POD account), Cash and Securities, Real Estate, Life Insurance, Charitable Gift Annuity, Trust, Small bequests are welcome.
+Easy ways you can include the Zion Endowment Fund in your financial plans: Your Will, “Payable on Death” (POD account), Cash and Securities, Real Estate, Life Insurance, Charitable Gift Annuity, Trust, Rolling over your IRA, Small bequests are welcome.